jnozzi/cocoadev.com/SiteContent/General/ScrewyCustomDMGs.markdown

 ----

 Yes, but that shouldn't matter.
-Again, an example of a working version of this is [[CSSEdit]]'s DMG window.
+Again, an example of a working version of this is General/CSSEdit's DMG window.
 Down the disk image at http://www.macrabbit.com and you'll see what I mean.
 No toolbar, no status bar, 128x128 icon view.
 It works every time you mount it.
-Mine only works if you have Open new windows in column view disabled. --[[GarrettMurray]]
+Mine only works if you have Open new windows in column view disabled. --General/GarrettMurray